Millions of YouTube Viewers Face Major Restrictions, and People Are Not Happy

 YouTube’s response

-YouTube has defended the changes, saying the system is meant to protect children.
+YouTube has defended the changes, stating that the system is meant to protect children.
 James Beser, Google’s director of product management at YouTube, explained, “We use AI to interpret signals that help us determine whether a user is over or under 18.
 These include the types of videos a user is searching for, the categories of videos they’ve watched, and the longevity of the account.”

 Beser also stressed that credit card and ID details used for verification would not be applied to advertising.
 “Only users who are inferred or verified as over 18 will be able to access age-restricted content,” he said.